CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/actuallyadditions/crusher.md

         chance(int)
         ```

-    - First validates the builder, returning `null` and outputting errors to the log file if the validation failed, then registers the builder and returns the registered object. (returns `null` or `java.lang.Object`).
+    - First validates the builder, returning `null` and outputting errors to the log file if the validation failed, then registers the builder and returns the registered object. (returns `null` or `de.ellpeck.actuallyadditions.api.recipe.CrusherRecipe`).

         ```groovy
         register()